op-rs/kona/docker/recipes/kona-node-dev/README.md

 # Purpose

-This recipe, `kona-node-dev`, is different from the `kona-node` recipe in that it builds a local container image of `kona-node` instaed of pulling a nightly image of `main`.
+This recipe, `kona-node-dev`, is different from the `kona-node` recipe in that it builds a local container image of `kona-node` instead of pulling a nightly image of `main`.
 This is useful, because it allows developers to checkout a development branch and see how it behaves on a network.